-The Company entered into a term loan credit facility (the "Fortress Facility") with Fortress Credit Co LLC ("Fortress") effective August 23, 2012.
+The Company entered into a term loan credit facility (the "Fortress Facility" and, together with the Wells Facility, the "Credit Facilities") with Fortress Credit Co LLC effective August 23, 2012.
 The Fortress Facility is collateralized by all loans and warrants held by Credit III.
 The Fortress Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Fortress Facility to certain criteria for qualified loans and includes portfolio company concentration limits as defined in the related loan agreement.
 The Fortress Facility, among other things, has a three-year term subject to two one-year extensions with a draw period of up to four years.
-The Fortress Facility requires the payment of an unused line fee of 1.00% annually beginning October 1, 2012 and has an effective advance rate of approximately 66% against eligible loans.
+The Fortress Facility requires the payment of an unused line fee in an amount equal to 1.00% of any unborrowed amount available under the facility annually and has an effective advance rate of 66% against eligible loans.
 The Fortress Facility generally bears interest based upon the one-month LIBOR plus a spread of 6.00%, with a LIBOR floor of 1.00%.
-The rate at both March 31, 2013 and December 31, 2012 was 7.00%, and the average rate for the three months ended March 31, 2013 was 7.00%.
-The average amount of borrowings was approximately \$10.0 million for the three months ended March 31, 2013.
+The rate at both September 30, 2013 and December 31, 2012 was 7.00%, and the average rate for both the three and nine months ended September 30, 2013 was 7.00%.
+The average amount of borrowings was \$10.0 million for both the three and nine months ended September 30, 2013.